SV-ZeroOne/Hacking_Write-ups/thm_wonderland.md

 ## Web server enumeration

 We start by manually visiting and browsing the website.
-There isn't much there.
-Viewing the landing pages source code we find the image directory **/img** that has two other images of alice, one in png and the other in jpg.
+There isn't much there, viewing the landing pages source code we find the image directory **/img** that has a few other images.

 ![Wonderland Web page](/Images/thm_wonderland_web_1.jpg)